WonderfulToolchain/wonderful-packages/README.md

   * Copy `misc/windows/makepkg.conf` to `/etc/makepkg.conf`.
   * Edit `/etc/pacman.conf` to include the local Wonderful repository (see `containers/x86_64/pacman.conf` for example).
   * `./pkgtool mirror`'s `-c` argument is currently broken on Windows.
+  * To fix `luarocks` not being able to create directories, you will need to `luarocks install luafilesystem` first, while creating all the erroring directories manually.
+See [MINGW-packages/#12002](https://github.com/msys2/MINGW-packages/pull/12002).

 ### Downloading repositories